 Escondida requested additional pumps to be outfitted with RAMSL enhancements in 2018.

-Although GIW is still collecting pump adjustment data, the company’s end goal is develop a collaborative automated system with minimal input from users.
+Although GIW is still collecting pump adjustment data, the company’s end goal is to develop a collaborative automated system with minimal input from users.

 Future plans involve incorporating artificial intelligence (AI) and Internet of Things (IOT) technologies into operations.